 Accusations of racism in the Royal Household include:

-- The British monarchy was instrumental in supporting the slave trade, something the Queen has never publicly acknowledged.
+- The British monarchy was instrumental in supporting the slave trade, something the Queen never publicly acknowledged.
 Elizabeth I had strong connections to Britain's slave trade and publicly supported Captain John Hawkins, who captured 300 Africans in 1562.

 - From King George I (1714-27) to King William IV (1830-37) British monarchs actively supported slavery, investing in it and profiting from it.
 While slavery had been abolished in Britain in 1807, the future King William had been a vocal opponent of abolition in the House of Lords.
 Queen Victoria inherited a personal fortune gained through the slave trade, a fortune that has been handed down to subsequent monarchs.